shan-weiqiang/shan-weiqiang.github.io/_posts/2024-04-27-condition_variable -fully-explained.md

 ## Waiting thread

-`conditional_variable` is implemented on `futex` in Linux, I will not go deeper about it at here, it's too big a topic, more info can be found [here](https://man7.org/linux/man-pages/man2/futex.2.html).
+`condition_variable` is implemented on `futex` in Linux, I will not go deeper about it at here, it's too big a topic, more info can be found [here](https://man7.org/linux/man-pages/man2/futex.2.html).
 All we need to know in this blog is following:

 - Iniside the `wait` function call, the mutex associated with it will be unlocked before blocking
 - The unlock of the mutex and the changing to block state is done atomically